Enalean/tuleap-documentation-en/languages/en/user-guide/tql.rst

 For example, if you run an expert query containing ``@status``, all selected trackers **must** have defined a "Status" semantic and the "Status" field **must** be readable by the user viewing the widget.
 If **one** of the trackers does not define the "Status" semantic, it will cause an error to be shown.
 The same is true for permissions: if **one** of the "Status" fields is not readable by the current user, an error will be displayed.

-When you use a dynamic field that is "always present", for all selected trackers it must be added in the tracker and it must be readable by the current user.
+When you use a dynamic field, for all selected trackers it must be added in the tracker and it must be readable by the current user.

-Fields that are always present are:
+Supported dynamic fields are the following:
   * "Submitted On": The creation date of the artifact.
   * "Submitted By": The user who first created the artifact.
   * "Last Updated Date": The date of the last change to the artifact.